emdete/minipov/README.md

 [LEDcube](http://cornfieldelectronics.com/cfe/projects/ledcube/LEDcube_instructions.php)
 from [Mitch](mitch@CornfieldElectronics.com) which i wasnt able to finish yet.

-All code using the LEDCube function of the minipov are named `cube_*.c`.
+All code using the LEDCube function of the minipov are named `cube/*.c`.

 ### RGBLight